mckennapsean/dissertation/chapters/formulation.md

-Our analysis of RVS revealed that it was necessary for us to take a step back to the understand activity so that we could better discern the needs of cybersecurity analysts.
+Our analysis of RVS revealed that it was necessary for us to take a step back to the understand activity so that we could better discern the needs of cyber security analysts.
 We have not yet returned to the deploy activity as the RVS company is still involved with major redesigns of the tool.